joelwetzel/Alexa-Skill-For-Hubitat-Shades-And-Blinds/README.md

 But use my versions of AlexaHandler.cs and AlexaResponse.cs, instead of the versions in Amazon's sample code.

-You'll also need to add in your own IDs from your Hubitat hub's Maker API endpoints.
+You'll also need to add in your own IDs from your own Hubitat hub's Maker API endpoints.
 You can find them in the page for the Maker API app.